akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 ☐ Every page in my application has a title

-☐ *Each page gives access to information/features that are expected to be found on that page
+☐ Each page gives access to information/features that are expected to be found on that page

-☐ The navigation is organized in a coherent way to support effectively the main user flows
+☐ The navigation is organised in a coherent way to support effectively the main user flows

 ☐ My application has a breadcrumb trail, enabling my users to find their way around and navigate.